ethanholwey/Grafana-LLM-Summarizer/README.md

 ### Endpoint 2 - /file
 The file endpoint hosts the entire file that the LLM is using to summarize.
 The file's content is displayed in JSON format on the webpage
 ### Endpoint 3 - /count
 The count endpoint hosts key value pairs for defined keywords that are important in logs.
 The purpose of this endpoint is to read the file and count how many times a keyword appears in the log.
-For example: ### Good: 3, Critical: 0, Failed: 42
+We have a few keywords defined and the webpage displays key value pairs in the following format:
+Good: 2,
+Failed: 0
+Critical: 34